-‘powerstat’ is a simple and a lightweight tool (command-line based) that can be used to measure the power consumption of your GNU/Linux computer.
+‘powerstat’ is a simple and a lightweight tool (command-line based) that can be used to measure the power consumption of your GNU/Linux laptop computer.
 Other than the current power usage, it also outputs few other useful details (CPU idle, IRQ switches, ‘context switch rate’, etc) as well.

 It was created by an Ubuntu developer, therefore, installing it in Ubuntu (including Debian based distributions) is pretty easy.
 However, if you use another distribution, such as Fedora, and also new to GNU/Linux, then installing ‘powerstat’ can be a bit difficult as there are no ‘RPM’ packages available.